Back to Support Content and Media Pages and Posts Using the Classic Editor

 Text Color

-To change text color you must first highlight a section of text:
+To change text color, you must first highlight a section of text:

-Clicking on the down arrow next to the text color button will display a color selector.
+Clicking the down arrow next to the text color button will display a color selector.
 While the color selector is open, the arrow will point up.
 You can click on it to close the selector without selecting a color:

 image of colors selection option